How can finance professionals act responsibility, but still meet business objectives? How does accounting information inform business decision making?

 As well as equipping you with knowledge and practical skills in accounting and finance, we develop your employability and professional skills through specialist career modules.

-80% of Essex Business School undergraduates were in professional employment or postgraduate study within six months of graduating (DLHE 2016).
+81% of Essex Business School undergraduates (UK, ES and international) were in professional employment or postgraduate study within six months of graduating (DLHE 2016).
 Our recent graduates work for high-profile companies and innovative SMEs such as:

 Many have also started their own successful businesses.
 Recent examples include: